pascalr/admin/docs/grant_application.md

 I want a world where you go at a local market and buy products without any packaging.
 You bring those raw ingredients from the field and transform them at home into delicious meals.

-I want people to buy food in bulk without packaging and I want people to eat more earth-friendly food.
+Concretely, I want people to buy food in bulk without packaging and I want people to eat more earth-friendly food.
 I plan to achieve this by making the process easier.

 For the past year and a half, I have been working on an invention of mine: a pantry robot.
 The idea is to have a cupboard with containers to store dry ingredients combined with a robotic arm which handles the inventory and also helps with cooking.

 The robot would keep an eye out for the inventory and generate a grocery list automatically.
-No more need to worry about missing something.
-You can even access your inventory from anywhere, anytime, to reassure yourself.
+It tells you how much to buy of each ingredient based on your habits and your cooking calendar.
+It tells you which container size to use and how much to fill it.
+Also, you can even access your inventory from anywhere, anytime, to check how much of something you have remaining.

 In a smart fridge, they use cameras and scales to handle the inventory.
 The advantage of using a robotic arm instead, is that it has to potential to do so much more.
 You can select a recipe and the robot will bring out the required ingredients.
 It can store everything when you're finished.
-It can do mixes.
+It can also mix ingredients together.

 I plan to integrate a water intake to be able to clean and soak ingredients.
 I also want to incorporate a hand mixer, a spatula and a dough hook.
 This would allow the robot to do complex recipes like bread dough, bean salads, cake batter, etc.

 In the best of worlds, the machine would also include a tiny dishwasher that self-cleans the containers and the tools it uses.

 A great advantage of cooking with pantry ingredients is that they are generally very environmentally-friendly like beans, grains and flours.
-Another plus, is that it is very economical.
-I am always designed my product with price in mind.
+Plus, is that it is very economical.
+I am always designing my product with price in mind.
 I want my product to be an investment that saves you money in the long run by cooking cheap basic ingredients.

 I want to make it more easy to eat vegetarian than to eat meat.
-For example, you need ground beef to make hamburgers which has a low shelf life, of then it is frozen and you have to thing in advance to unfreeze it.
-With vegetarian burgers and my product, you always can eat hambugers.
-Just press one button the morning or the night before, and the robot will soak, and cook the beans et prepare the whole burger mixture.
+For example, to make hamburgers, you need ground beef which has a low shelf life.
+You can freeze it, but then you have to think in advance to unfreeze it.
+With vegetarian burgers and my product, you can always eat hambugers.
+Just add "chickpea burgers" to your calendar, and the robot will soak and cook the beans.
+It will prepare the whole burger mixture by mixing seasonings.
 The only thing left will be to shape and cook the burgers.

-More easy to eat vegetarian also by giving open access to a lot of vegetarian recipes.

-I want people to eat more earth-friendly food.

-My solution to eating more environmentally-friendly food at home is

-The first issue I want to tackle is to reduce the amount of single-use food packaging.
-A simple solution is to bring your own containers and to fill them with food bought in bulk.

-This is great for primary ingredients, but it does not work so well with transformed, perishable food.
-The solution is then to transform and cook food youself at home.
-But this takes a lot of time.

-For example, instead of buying bread in a plastic bag, you flour, sugar, salt

-But this takes a lot of time.

-I want people to buy food in bulk without packaging.

-I want to make home-cooking earth-friendly cheap and easy.

-I would like people to eat more earth-friendly food.
-I want to achieve that by convincing their wallet and their lazyness.

-For example, I want more people to eat vegetarian burgers which are a lot more environment-friendly and much cheaper too.
-But it is easier to cook meat burgers.
-With beans, you have plan and not forget the night to soak them, cook them, prepare the mixture and then you have to cook the burgers.

-Another reason some people prefer to eat meat burgers is taste.
-But I believe this is more about habits.
-My favourite meal used to be beef hamburgers, but now I like vegetarian hamburgers just as muched.

-One of the main issue with cooking earth-friendly food is the lack of time.

-I have been working for the past year and a half on a pantry robot.

-Another great advance is that this way you eat more fresh!
-Instead of buying a big bread every couple of days, you can cook a small bread every day.

 To summarize, I want people to be able to eat earth-friendly food easily and to reduce the amount of food packaging by cooking with a pantry robot.